‘Double Shot At Love’ Star Maria Elizondo Displays Her Gorgeous Body In A Low-Cut Blouse & Tiny Green Skirt

 Maria’s last post was on December 29, 2020, where she was photographed in a patterned yellow bustier and jeans.

-Several of her Double Shot at Love suitemates were some of the first to comment including Nikki Hall and Marissa Lucchese.
+Several of her Double Shot at Love suitemates were some of the first to comment, including Nikki Hall and Marissa Lucchese.

 Fans of the reality television personality couldn’t stop talking about Maria’s suggestive comment and overall look.